cifkao/spe/index.md

 ## Source code

-The source code is attached in the supplementary ZIP file uploaded with the submission.
-See the README there for further details.
+The source code will be released [on GitHub](https://github.com/aliutkus/spe/).

 ## Examples